allthingslinux/mod-handbook/README.md

 2. **Administrators**: Responsible for managing the server, implementing policies, and supporting moderators in their roles.
 3. **Moderator Director**: The head of the moderation team, responsible for training, support, and ensuring the effective implementation of moderation policies.
 4. **Senior Moderators**: Experienced moderators who take on additional responsibilities, such as handling escalated issues and providing guidance to other moderators.
-5. **Assistant Administrators**: A dedicated position that not only acts as a liason between the moderation team and administration, but also leads some server-wide projects.
+5. **Assistant Administrators**: A dedicated position that not only acts as a liaison between the moderation team and administration, but also leads some server-wide projects.
-6. **Moderators**: The frontline team that actively engages with the community, enforces rules, and addresses member concerns.
+6. **Moderators**: The front line team that actively engages with the community, enforces rules, and addresses member concerns.
 7. **Junior Moderators**: Newer members of the moderation team who are learning the ropes and assisting moderators in their duties.

 We want to make it clear that every voice on our staff team matters!
 While we have a chain of command, our internal chats are pretty laid-back.
 We encourage everyone to toss out suggestions and share fresh ideas, no matter their role.
 You'll quickly see that we're a friendly and open team, always ready to hear your thoughts and ideas, no matter where you fit in.